 1. Regulatory risks

 Those that work in wealth management and crowdfunding are subject to a comprehensive set of regulations.
 These can often bring about unwanted regulatory investigations, if there is even a slight suggestion that the regulations are not being followed.
-Therefore, having an insurance policy in place that protects you against the costs of these regulatory investigations.
+Therefore, having an insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More in place that protects you against the costs of these regulatory investigations.

 Potential fines and defamation can occur if directors or higher officials of a company are personally named in such lawsuits.
 In such cases, Directors & Officers Liability Insurance (D&O Insurance) can be helpful.